 For authorities considering their first digital engagement project, the practical steps are straightforward:

-1. Define your engagement goal — are you trying to understand current travel behaviour, test reactions to a proposal, or build long-term participatory capacity?
+- Define your engagement goal — are you trying to understand behaviour, test reactions to a proposal, collect ideas, identify needs or build long-term participatory capacity?

-2. Choose the right tool for the depth of engagement — passive travel diary collection (MobyApp) for behavioural data; structured app-based surveys (CitizenApp) for opinions and co-creation
+- Choose the right tool for the depth of engagement — mobile behavioural data collection through MobyApp; structured app-based surveys, reporting and co-creation through CitizenApp.

-3. Plan for analysis from the start — GDPR-compliant data pipelines, export formats compatible with your transport models, and a reporting plan for participants
+- Plan for analysis from the start — GDPR-compliant data pipelines, export formats compatible with modelling or reporting tools and a clear plan for showing participants how their input was used.

-MobyX works with city authorities, public transport operators, and research institutions across Europe on exactly these challenges.
-Get in touch to discuss what digital citizen engagement could look like for your project.
+MobyX works with public authorities, research institutions, service providers and innovation consortia across Europe on exactly these challenges.
+Get in touch to discuss how digital citizen engagement could support more transparent, inclusive and democratic decision-making in your project.